Edward Durr: 2023 State Senate election

 In the June 2023 Republican primary, Assemblywoman Beth Sawyer ran against Durr for the 3rd district seat in the Senate.
 Sawyer’s decision to run was rooted in growing concern over Durr’s inflammatory rhetoric and lack of legislative accomplishments.
 His widely criticized comments targeting women, Muslims, and racial minorities had ignited intense backlash within the New Jersey Republican Party and across the state’s political landscape.

 Sawyer argued that Durr was unelectable in a general election and that his continued presence on the ballot would jeopardize Republican competitiveness in a key swing district.

-Despite Sawyer’s warnings, Durr won the Republican primary by a 65–35% margin, securing the 38 municipalities in the district.
+Despite Sawyer’s warnings, Durr won the Republican primary by a 65–35% margin, carrying all 38 municipalities in the district.
 The deep-red character of this part of South Jersey likely played a significant role in the outcome, as Durr’s incendiary rhetoric resonated with a segment of the Republican base.
 His re-election campaign was endorsed by Arkansas U.S. Senator Tom Cotton.

 However, Sawyer’s projections proved prescient.
 Heading into the general election, Durr’s seat was considered one of the most competitive races in the state.
 He faced former Assemblyman John Burzichelli, a seasoned Democrat, in a bitter and high-profile campaign marked by mutual attacks.
 South Jersey Democrats mounted a coordinated effort to reclaim the seat, and Durr ultimately lost to Burzichelli.